-That sounds like a world a lot of fresh produce marketers would love to live in.
-The truth is that it can be a reality.
 The smartest marketers know that they can create a sales dependency on marketing if they have the right strategy and the right tools in their toolbox.
 So, where do you start?

 The first step to supplying your sales team with valuable information is to start seeking data and analytics that can help them better understand your customers.
 Review your website analytics to start identifying potential customer traffic to your company website.
 Take note of what pages are visited most and what’s being clicked on.
 Investing in a software solution like Hubspot will allow you to see exactly who is coming to your website and what pages they are looking at.
 That’s right – you could tell your sales team that a buyer from Kroger just visited 3 of your product pages and downloaded sell sheets.
 What kind of value is that information worth?
 If you’d like to see this in action, schedule a call with us and we will show you how it works.

 Beyond obtaining lead generating insights, you can also use analytics from your website and social media platforms to create shopper insight reports that your sales team can offer to your customers.
 For example, you can create polls on Twitter and Instagram to gather intelligence on consumer habits and preferences toward your brand that can be much more insightful (not to mention cheaper) than pricey purchased data.

 Be a Problem Solver

 At the end of the day, your customers and prospects have a problem for which your company could be the solution.
 And at the end of the day, your sales team members are also battling challenges with bringing individual sales conversations to a close.
 A smart marketer goes to work to solve problems for both.